9 Steps to Create a Virtual Summit: 7,827 Subscribers and 55 Interviews -- in 60 Days

 Add to it the fact that nobody on our marketing team has ever hosted anything like a virtual summit before, and we had our work cut out for ourselves with recording 50+ interviews and bringing the (100% free) Inside Sales Summit to life in under 60 days.

 Let’s dive straight into the good stuff: performance metrics.

 Since launching the Inside Sales Summit, here’s how we’ve done.

 23,329 sessions.
-The number of unique sessions we saw on the Inside Sales Summit website since it went live on November 5th and for the full month afterwards—through December 5th at which point traffic started to trail off to less than 100 sessions per day.
+The number of unique sessions we saw on the Inside Sales Summit website since it went live on November 5th and for the full month afterward—through December 5th, at which point traffic started to trail off to less than 100 sessions per day.

 This number of sessions was driven by 14,170 unique users, suggesting that users returned for an average of 1.65 sessions—most likely over the course of multiple days as new interviews were released throughout the week.
 This statistic is skewed a bit by people who bounced from the landing page before signing up.

 We see the number of pageviews sitting at 57,917, and an average of 2.48 pages per session, suggesting attendees viewed multiple interviews during a session.
 That brings us to an average session duration of 2:33.
 Naturally, this statistic is also skewed heavily by people who bounced from the landing page before signing up, and we’ve seen that individual interview pages (where the videos are embedded) had average session durations in the three to six minute range.

 Take for example Grant Cardone’s interview page here:

 7,827 attendees.
 The number of people who signed up to watch interviews in the summit.
 Taking the total number of unique users who visited the Inside Sales Summit website throughout the month (14,170), this gives us a conversion-to-signup rate of 55.23%.
 Not bad.